 It's easy to get super excited about moving into your new house.
 But for your own safety and security, be sure to cross these tasks off your checklist before you call the house home (and buy these new home essentials).

 6 Things to Do When Moving Into Your New Home

 Tip #1 Change the Locks

 You really don’t know who else has keys to your home, so change the locks.
 That ensures you’re the only person who has access.
-Install new deadbolts yourself for as little as $10 per lock, or call a locksmith — if you supply the new locks, they typically charge about $20 to $30 per lock for labor.
+Install new deadbolts yourself for as little as $11 per lock or call a locksmith.
+If you supply the new locks, locksmiths typically charge $50 to $100 per lock for labor.
 The full installation cost will vary depending on the type of lock you choose.